bwillem/expo-storybook-starter/README.md

 Developers should be able to build and maintain new UI quickly and reliably with applepie’s api.

 The system should be resistant to company and codebase growing pains.
 It is never finished but in a constant state of reengineering.
-This needs to be taken into account.
+Patterns are not dogmas, they can change and adapt.